Skip to content

 docRoot = "/home/kusanagi/wp/DocumentRoot/"

-on the target server where WordPress is running.
-If the user who can execute the wp command and the path are different, modify them accordingly for your environment.
+The Vuls scanner must be able to execute the wp command on the scan target server via sudo -u <user> -i without a password.
+Add the following configuration to /etc/sudoers.d/vuls-saas on the scan target server where WordPress is running.
+If the user who can execute the wp command or the path is different, please modify it to match your environment.

-may be overwritten, which may cause an error in the next scan.
-Be sure to edit /etc/sudoers.d/vuls-saas
+When the Vuls scanner is updated, /etc/sudoers.d/vuls-saas may be overwritten, which could cause an error on the next scan.
+Please be aware that you will need to edit /etc/sudoers.d/vuls-saas again after updating the Vuls scanner.

 [servers]